Trojan Hydraulic Disc Caliper Spare Parts

 As a result, this procedure will give you extra room to insert the disc pads.

 Further, when inserting a piston, apply a small amount of silicone lubricant to the piston.
-Silicone lubricant does not contaminate hydraulic fluid like grease.
+Silicone lubricant does not contaminate hydraulic brake fluid like grease.